Questions frequently asked by clients

 Every place in the world except Antarctica has native plants, and natives are always the best choice simply because native plants have evolved to thrive in their specific local environment.

-Plants that are native to California have adapted over countless generations to handle the intensity of our summer heat, our sparse rain, and our occasional fires.
-Additionally, native plants have well-established relationships with insects and animals, providing food and habitat, and getting help with pollination and proliferation in return.
+Plants that are native to Southern California have adapted over countless generations to handle the intensity of our summer heat, our sparse rain, and our occasional fires.
+Additionally, native plants have well-established relationships with local insects and animals, providing them with food and habitat while getting help with pollination and proliferation in return.

 -

 Plants that are drought-tolerant are usually natives that have evolved techniques for staying alive through long, dry summers.
-Common misconceptions about drought-tolerant plants are that they require no water (they do) and that they always look good.
+Common misconceptions about drought-tolerant plants are that they require no water (they do) and that they always look good (they don’t).
 Most drought-tolerant plants cope with drought by going into hibernation.
 They drop their leaves and look dead, but once they start getting water again, they leaf out and return to normal.

 -

-If you want to learn more about invasive plants, visit the California Invasive Plant Council.
+To learn more about invasive plants, visit the California Invasive Plant Council.

 -

 Xeriscaping (ZEE-roh-scaping) means “dry gardening”, which should not be taken literally.
 All plants require water.
 A xeriscaped garden is neither completely dry nor water-free, but it does use significantly less water than a traditional garden.
-A properly xeriscaped garden has dense clusters of plants and utilizes methods like berming, bioswales, and boulders to use water as efficiently as possible.Xeriscaping is a great approach for gardens in Southern California, but please note that a yard full of gravel with no plants is not xeriscaping.
+A properly xeriscaped garden has dense clusters of plants and utilizes methods like berming, bioswales, and boulders to use water as efficiently as possible.
+Xeriscaping is a great approach for gardens in Southern California, but please note: a yard full of gravel with no plants is not xeriscaping.

 -